 Most D&D Adventurers League games are public, in-person play events.
 Typical venues for these events are game and hobby stores, conventions, and public-accessible game day events.

-Play Hoard of the Dragon Queen
+Play Princes of the Apocalyse

 Play Lost Mine of Phandelver